2nd Generation Christianity

 E. You treat church as an event on the calendar and not a sacred time to meet with God.

-F. You refuse to let the Preaching affect you like it should.
+F. You refuse to let the preaching affect you like it should.

 G. You love your own personal desires more than Godly things.